Importance of Knowing Hilchos Tzitzis #226

 halachos.
 We will focus on common cases.

-Same Four Strings on Each Side - The eight strings of tzitzis are really the ends of four strings doubled
+5. The eight strings of tzitzis are really the ends of four strings doubled

 over.
 When tying tzitzis, one must make sure that the same four